ekinolik/jax/README.md

 2. `GetDexByStrikes`: Returns DEX data for a specified number of strikes around the spot price
    - Input: `underlyingAsset` (required), `numStrikes` (required)
    - Returns DEX data for N strikes centered around the spot price
    - For even numbers, returns one more strike above spot price than below
    - Adjusts if not enough strikes are available in either direction

+3. `GetGex`: Returns GEX data for a range of strike prices
+   - Input: `underlyingAsset` (required), `startStrikePrice` (optional), `endStrikePrice` (optional)
+   - Returns GEX data for all strikes within the specified range

+4. `GetGexByStrikes`: Returns GEX data for a specified number of strikes around the spot price
+   - Input: `underlyingAsset` (required), `numStrikes` (required)
+   - Returns GEX data for N strikes centered around the spot price
+   - For even numbers, returns one more strike above spot price than below
+   - Adjusts if not enough strikes are available in either direction